-A U.S. Holder will generally recognize United States source capital gain or loss upon the sale, redemption, retirement, or other disposition of the debt securities in an amount equal to the difference between the amount realized from such disposition, other than any amount attributable to accrued but unpaid interest, and the U.S. Holder's tax basis in the debt securities.
-Any such gain or loss will generally be long-term if the debt securities have been held for more than one year.
+A U.S. holder will generally recognize United States source capital gain or loss upon the sale, redemption, retirement, or other disposition of the debt securities in an amount equal to the difference between the amount realized from such disposition, other than any amount attributable to accrued but unpaid interest, and the U.S. holder's tax basis in the debt securities.
+Any such gain or loss will generally be long-term if the debt securities have been held by the U.S. holder for more than one year.
 The deductibility of a capital loss is subject to limitations.